cthoyt/language/03_relationships.md

 ### causesNoChange, cnc

 For terms A and B, `A causesNoChange B` or `A cnc B` indicate that B was observed not to change in response to changes in A.

 Statements using this relationship correspond to cases where explicit measurement of B demonstrates lack of significant change, not for cases where the state of B is unknown.

-### regulates, reg

-For terms A and B, `A regulates B` or `A reg B` indicate that A is reported to have an effect on B, but information is missing about whether A increases B or A decreases B. This relationship provides more information than Xassociation, association, because the upstream entity (source term) and downstream entity (target term) can be assigned.

 ##### *Direct Relationships*

 Direct relationships include direct causal relationships and non-causal relationships that are considered direct because they are self-referential.

 ##### Direct causal relationships

 The direct casual relationships included in BEL v2.0 are `directlyIncreases` (`=>`) and `directlyDecreases` (`=|`).

 The direct casual relationships are causal relationships where the mechanism of the causal relationship is based on the physical interaction of entities related to the BEL Statement subject and object terms.

 If A or B is an Abundance Functions, abundance, then members of the abundance are part of the interaction.
 If A or B are Xactivity, activities activities, then members of the abundances performing the activities physically interact.

 ##### Examples

 ###### Abundances and activities

 Inhibition of the Patched 1 receptor signaling activity by Hedgehog is represented as direct, because Hedgehog and Patched 1 physically interact:

 ```
 p(PFH:"Hedgehog Family") =| act(p(HGNC:PTCH1))